Meet the West Abbey Care Home team

 Our staff are what hold the home together.
 Each one of these team members are dedicated to providing high quality care and services to those we support, and ensuring that residents enjoy all aspects of life at our home.
 See below to meet some of our friendly faces:

-Hi, my name is Caroline, and I am the General Manager here at West Abbey.
+Hi, my name is Helen, and I am the General Manager here at West Abbey.
 Welcome to our website!

 I enjoy working at West Abbey and have more than 25 years' experience as an RGN.
 I also have experience working as a General Manager too.
 We have a great team and are always willing to help.
 I love what I do as it keeps me happy.

 I am the Head of Unit for our Memory Lane Unit here at West Abbey, having transitioned across from being the Deputy Manager here.